-Apply phosphorescent floor tape and glow-in-the-dark wall markings to lead employees out of harm’s way and toward the closest exit in case smoke envelops a workplace
+- Apply phosphorescent floor tape and glow-in-the-dark markings to lead employees out of harm’s way and toward the closest exit in case smoke envelops a workplace

 Training is of the utmost importance, as well.
 Part of any facility’s evacuation training should also include assignments for employees to check rooms for remaining workers and to close doors and turn off equipment that could cause the fire to spread before the fire department can arrive.